This post may contain affiliate links. Please see our privacy policy for details.

 Jalapeno Cornbread Muffins - These easy muffins are amazingly moist, crumbly and buttery.
 Perfect as a side dish, appetizer or snack!
 SO GOOD.

-5. Transfer the batter to the muffin tin and bake until golden brown
+6. Bake.
+Divide the batter evenly among the muffin pan, and bake until golden brown, about 15-17 minutes.

-6. Serve warm with softened butter or drizzled with honey (and freeze any leftovers for later)
+7. Serve.
+Serve warm with softened butter or drizzled with honey (freezing any leftovers for later).

 Jalapeno Cornbread Muffins - These easy muffins are amazingly moist, crumbly and buttery.
 Perfect as a side dish, appetizer or snack!
 SO GOOD.